AndreyPavlenko/pytest-skip/README.md

 - support to (de-)select or skip parametrized tests without needing to specify test instance qualifiers
 - support for blank and comment lines in the selection files
 - better integration with the `pytest-xdist`, plugin warning and error messages are passed to the master node with proper stdout or stderr outputs
-- an ability to skip tests matching a certain regexp (the skipline should start with `@regexp:`)
+- an ability to select/skip parameters combinations matching a certain regular expression.
+Put your regexp in the square brackets as a raw string and end the line with `@regexp` suffix:
+`file.py::test[r"REGEXP"]@regexp`

 Usage